-- 3.4.1.4 The overall choice of materials and colour should create a cohesive visual composition suitable for a residential neighbourhood and create a unique sense of place. - 3.4.1.5 Peaked or sloped roof forms are encouraged for ground-oriented housing developments.
-Where flat roofs are proposed, horizontal overhangs should be provided in varying depths to add visual interest and express individual units. - 3.4.1.6 Building design that respects and celebrates the heritage of the neighbourhood is encouraged.
-Blank or flat façades that are in direct contrast to detailed heritage architecture are discouraged. - 3.4.1.7 When choosing the siting and height of a building consider the impact to existing public view corridors.
+- 3.4.1.5 Peaked or sloped roof forms are encouraged for ground-oriented housing developments.
+Where flat roofs are proposed, horizontal overhangs should be provided in varying depths to add visual interest and express individual units. - 3.4.1.6 Building design that respects and celebrates the heritage of the neighbourhood is encouraged, including the preservation and rehabilitation of character homes and heritage features. - 3.4.1.7 In developments with more than one building consider ways to distinguish the buildings in materiality or colour for wayfinding. - 3.4.1.8 The overall choice of materials and colour should create a cohesive visual composition suitable for a residential neighbourhood and create a unique sense of place.